Nationals vs. Astros Player Props Betting Odds

-Player prop bet options for Alex Bregman, Lane Thomas and others are listed when the Houston Astros host the Washington Nationals at Minute Maid Park on Tuesday at 8:10 PM ET.
+Player prop bet odds for Alex Bregman, Lane Thomas and others are listed when the Houston Astros host the Washington Nationals at Minute Maid Park on Wednesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!